-- (a) may qualify for admission upon successful completion of the Engineering Intermediate Examination principally on the basis of the grades obtained in that Examination. - (b) who achieved sufficiently high grades in appropriate NCEA Level 3 subjects, or the New Zealand University Entrance, Scholarships qualification in appropriate subjects, or in other examinations approved by the Dean of Engineering and Forestry for the purposes of this regulation, may be considered for direct entry to the First Professional Examination of the BE(Hons) degree. - (c) who has completed a qualification from a tertiary institution with excellent grades may be exempted from the Intermediate Year Examination and, in some cases, from the First Professional Examination.
+- (a) may qualify for admission upon successful completion of the Engineering Intermediate Examination principally on the basis of the grades obtained in that Examination. - (b) may complete an approved intermediate examination at another university.
+Admission to the BE(Hons) programme will be principally on the basis of grades obtained in that examination. - (c) who achieved sufficiently high grades in appropriate NCEA Level 3 subjects, or the New Zealand University Entrance, Scholarships qualification in appropriate subjects, or in other examinations approved by the Dean of Engineering and Forestry for the purposes of this regulation, may be considered for direct entry to the First Professional Examination of the BE(Hons) degree. - (d) who has completed a qualification from a tertiary institution with excellent grades may be exempted from the Intermediate Year Examination and, in some cases, from the First Professional Examination.

-- A candidate who is not exempted from the Intermediate Examination will not normally be admitted to the First Professional Examination unless he or she has passed the whole Intermediate Examination in not more than two years of study. - The Dean of Engineering and Forestry reserves the right to decline entry to a student who has been offered a place in the Professional Examination of the BE(Hons) degree and who has not completed his or her enrolment by the Friday preceding the first day of lectures of Semester 1. - 3.
-The standard of achievement for Direct Entry to the
+1. A candidate who is not exempted from the Intermediate Examination will not normally be admitted to the First Professional Examination unless he or she has passed the whole Intermediate Examination in not more than two years of study.

-- First Professional Examination and range of subjects to which this regulation shall apply shall be established by the Dean who shall have consulted with the relevant Head of Department or Director of Studies. - 4.
+- The Dean of Engineering and Forestry reserves the right to decline entry to a student who has been offered a place in the Professional Examination of the BE(Hons) degree and who has not completed his or her enrolment by the Friday preceding the first day of lectures of Semester 1. - 3.
+The standard of achievement for Direct Entry to the First Professional Examination and range of subjects to which this regulation shall apply shall be established by the Dean who shall have consulted with the relevant Head of Department or Director of Studies. - 4.
 In considering a candidate's application based on prior tertiary learning the Dean of Engineering and Forestry shall take into consideration the candidate's completed course of study, in particular their preparation in Mathematics, Physics, and where applicable Chemistry or Computer Science, and any relevant work experience in industry